 Jack Russell Terrier, also called Jack Russell, JRT, Russell, Jack Russell Terrier.
 A truly spectacular breed, the Jack Russell Terrier is, as its name suggests, a terrier-type dog.

-It is an intelligent, active, agile and fast-working dog.
-It is specially created for fox hunting and is an excellent companion dog.
-In addition, it is a cheerful and determined dog; let’s discover all its characteristics.
+It is an intelligent, active, agile, and fast-working dog.
+It was specially created for fox hunting and is an excellent companion dog.
+In addition, it is a cheerful and determined dog.
+Let’s discover all its characteristics.

 Jack Russel Terrier.
 General description

-It is said that the Jack Russell terrier appeared in the late 1800s in Devon County, England.
-The Reverend John Russell was looking for a small hunting dog that he could carry inside his horse’s saddlebags and only let down when the larger dogs had found the den of the wild animal to hunt.
+It is said that the Jack Russell terrier appeared in Devon County, England, in the late 1800s.
+The Reverend John Russell was looking for a small hunting dog to carry inside his horse’s saddlebags.
+He was only let down when the larger dogs found the den of a wild animal to hunt.

 He could then take advantage of the JRT’s small size and get it into the den to bring out the fox or badger on duty.
 This is why the colour of the JRT must be predominantly white so that it does not conform to the coat of the prey.